chromium/crashpad/doc/overview_design.md

 dispatched to the Mach port by the kernel, on macOS, exceptions can be handled entirely from the Crashpad handler without the need to run any code in the crash process at the time of the exception.

+#### iOS

+On iOS, the operating system will notify the handler of client crashes via the Mach port or the signal handler.
+As exceptions are handled in process, an intermediate dump file rather than an entire minidump.
+See more information about the [iOS In-Process Handler here.](ios_overview_design.md#ios-in-process-handler)

 #### Windows